gregmannuk/dbmm_list_clarifications/How this project works.md

 Create a new issue at https://github.com/gregmannuk/dbmm_list_clarifications/issues.
 This can then be picked up by another contributor and resolved by them.

 ### I've spotted a problem and have an answer for it
 Make the change and submit it for approval via a pull request.
+We are using markdown for the documents on this sait (See guide at https://www.markdownguide.org/basic-syntax/).
+Please stick to the formatting style used.

 ## Change approval
 The administrators of this site will approve the change/pull request if they think it is justified.
 For list clarification it must be a sensible interpretation of the wording.
 For list issues or changes it must be backed up a robust arguement.
 For both cases historical justification, with sources, is always preferred.
 Pull requests will be accepted, rejected or pushed back with comments.